History of Mewar and Maharana Pratap

 Al Badayuni noted, Akbar’s imperial commanders were so apprehensive about night-attacks by the Maharana and his men, that on taking possession of Gogunda, Mughal soldiers were ordered to barricade streets, dig a trench around Gogunda to serve as a dry moat, and raise crude walls all around, up to a height that Mewari horse riders could not leap over.

-These accounts prove that the claim of the Mughals does not carry sufficient weight.
-The Rajput sources mentioning the account of their victory cannot be disregarded as such because Mughals sources themselves claim the pathetic condition of the Imperial army.
+These accounts prove that the claim of Mughals doesn’t carry sufficient weight.
+The Rajput sources mentioning the account of their victory cannot be disregarded as such because the Muslim sources themselves claim the pathetic condition of Mughal army.
 By analysing the facts we may say that no party succeeded in achieving “complete victory” and Mansingh’s campaign failed in its primary objective.
 Thus the result of this battle conclusively to be called DRAWN.

 Popular misconception is that Maharana after the battle lost everything and led a miserable life.
 BUT this is absolutely untrue.
 AL Shrivastava comments: “He (Maharana Pratap) returned to Kumbhalgarh and began to take active interest in consolidating the parts which had suffered ruin in the central part of Mewar.
 Two copper-plate inscriptions dated the 5th of the bright-half of Bhadrapad, V. S. 1633, (just three months after the battle of Haldi-Ghati) which he issued from Kumbhalgarh granting the villages of Pipli and Sathana in Central Mewar to Balbhadra, establish the fact that he was reviving his authority over the parts which have fallen prey to the aggrandising activity of the enemy and was creating a body of his supporters in that area to check the Mughal influence.”